 If you’ve just finished your first degree, the Sydney Master of Management could be what you need to set you apart from the crowd.

-You complete seven core units comprising:
+You complete eight core units from the following options:

 - MMGT6001 Strategy and Entrepreneurship,

-- MMGT6003 Acounting and Financial Management,
+- MMGT6003 Accounting and Financial Management,

 - MMGT6004 Managing People and Organisations,

 - MMGT6012 Business Tools for Management,

 - MMGT6014 Business in China OR MMGT6015 Managing Digital Innovation; and

 You complete a 12 credit point project unit:

 The core and business project units are completed in a prescribed sequence as set out in the Business School handbook.
 The business project is designed to be completed over a five to seven week period and will be offered in intensive mode during Summer, Winter and the first half of the first semester.